Thorolf13/form-validation-manager/README.md

 >> This plugin usage is very similar of vuelidate
 >
 > Why a new plugin ?
->> Instead of vuelidate this one allow fine error report and custom messages
+>> Instead of vuelidate this one allow fine error report and custom messages\
+>> and a better integreation in templates

 * Model based
 * Decoupled from templates